-Age-Friendly Housing: Future design for older people (opens new window) sets a new bar for the design of future housing for an ageing population.
+Age-Friendly Housing: Future design for older people (opens new window), by RIBA bookshop, sets a new bar for the design of future housing for an ageing population.
 It reminds us that when we consider the hopes and needs of ‘older’ people, we are talking not about ‘other people’, but about ourselves.

 Longer lifetimes are now a well-documented, global phenomenon.
 In 2016, 18% of UK citizens were aged 65 or above.
 By 2036, this is expected to rise to 25% in half of all local authorities in the UK.